sentry-demos/flutter/README.md

 ## What does this demo do?

-This demo builds off of the current tool store architype.
+This demo builds off of the current tool store archetype.
 The app currently compiles and has been tested for Android.
 This demo allows you to fetch from and post items to existing GCP endpoints.

 ## Versions Summary: